Do you know ways to move forward on the path to emotional maturity in adults? I am going to share some of them in this article.

-The mind controls humans in our totality.
-All of our actions, whether good or bad, have their origin in the mind.
-Is the mind who worships God and bonds us with heavenly beings… All of the physical organs are servants of the mind, and nerves are the messengers who transmit orders to every part of the body, in order to direct the movements of the living machine…
+Human beings are completely controlled by the mind.
+All of our actions, whether good or bad, originate in the mind.
+It is the mind who worships God and bonds us with heavenly beings… All the physical organs are servants of the mind, and nerves are the messengers who transmit orders to every part of the body to direct the movements of the living machine…

 (Mind, Character and Personality, p.
 409)

 Emotional maturity in adults reflects in managing emotions

 One of the main functions of the mind is managing emotions.
 Emotions are cognitive and psychological reactions to different experiences we have in life.
 Just as the mind is developed and grows, the human being must learn how to manage emotions so that emotional maturity can be reached.